Catholics and gay marriage?

 What about non-sacramental marriages?

-Laws come and go through history.
-The Church honours "just laws" that are in accordance with the moral order.
 The Church considers sex between two people of the same gender "intrisically disordered".
 The Catholic Church is not setting aside homosexuality as a special kind of "yucky" sin.
 There are are all kinds of expressions of human sexuality which the Church considers unhealthy (sex before marriage, masturbation, contraception, etc.).
 The Church asserts that the negative reprocussions of acting out sexually, are not limited to "card carrying Catholics".
 If something is physically, emotionally or spiritually unhealthy, then it affects anyone who does it.

 Some advocates for same sex marriage say "civil" marriage was introduced in medieval times simply as a way to divide up property and that it had nothing to do with Church.
 The history of "civil" marriage is more complex than that.
 It was intimately related to the Church and the teaching of Christ.
 Jesus talked about marriage as based on love 2000 years ago, its not just a social arrangement.
 A hundred years ago the Catholic Encyclopedia addressed the proposal that historically marriage has been open, and effectively demonstrated the theory as a late artifact of wishful thinking on the part of revisionists.